Gromacs

 # additional flags, like these, may be useful - test!

-# srun gmx_mpi mdrun -pin on -pme gpu -pmefft gpu -nb gpu -bonded gpu -update gpu -nstlist 200 -s verlet -dlb yes
+# srun gmx_mpi mdrun -pin on -pme gpu -pmefft gpu -nb gpu -bonded gpu -update gpu -nstlist 200 -s topol -dlb yes

 Note

-Please make sure that using one GPU (and upto 10 cores) is faster than using one full node of CPU cores according to the Usage policy page under Computing.
-Otherwise, don't use GPUs.
+Please make sure that using one GPU (and up to 10 CPU cores) is faster than using one full node of CPU cores according to our usage policy.
+Otherwise, don't use GPUs on Puhti.

 #!/bin/bash